COSIMA/ocean-ic/README.md

 # Limitations

 * When using GODAS reanalysis the values at high latitudes are unphysical due to limited observations.
+* Only 'cold-start' initial conditions are created consisting of temperature and salt fields.
+This means that the model will need to be spun up.

 # Example output